-- a \$27.2 million, or 6.2% growth on the six months ended June 30, 2020 consolidated selling, general and administrative expenses, due to an increase in Provider Services selling, general and administrative expenses.
-See additional discussion in "-Segment Results of Operations" below; and - a \$17.5 million, or 4.0% growth on the six months ended June 30, 2020 consolidated selling, general and administrative expenses, due to an increase in Pharmacy Solutions selling, general and administrative expenses.
+- a \$27.2 million, or 6.2% growth on the six months ended June 30, 2020 consolidated selling, general and administrative expenses, increase in Provider Services selling, general and administrative expenses.
+See additional discussion in "-Segment Results of Operations" below; and - a \$17.5 million, or 4.0% growth on the six months ended June 30, 2020 consolidated selling, general and administrative expenses, increase in Pharmacy Solutions selling, general and administrative expenses.
 See additional discussion in "-Segment Results of Operations" below.